A Living product

-Cheese is a “Living” product, changing with time and according to its environment.
+Cheese is a Living product, changing over time and according to its environment.

-That's why we want to offer you a series of conservation and consumption tips.
+That's why we want to offer you some conservation and consumption tips.
 So you can enjoy it as much or more than we do.

 - Cheese is a “Living” product, changing with time and according to its environment.
 As a result, mold can grow on its rind or on the cut side.
 This does not mean that the cheese has gone bad; it will be perfect for consumption once the mold has been removed with a damp cloth or by rubbing with olive oil.